canidlogic/scent/ScentSpec.md

 These sizes match those defined by the Cascading Style Sheets (CSS) standard for the `size` descriptor of the `@page` at-rule.
 Dimensions given in inches in the above table are converted to points by multiplying by 72.
 Dimensions given in millimeters are converted to points by multiplying by 72, dividing by 25.4 and rounding to the fixed-point value.

 The _boundaries_ define the printing areas on the page.
 Printers are not able to print close against the edge of the paper.
-To work around this problem, there are two different boundary styles that can be defined: simple and complex.
+To work around this problem, there are two different boundary methods: simple and complex.

-In the simple boundary style, the size of the finished page matches the paper size defined by the ream.
+In the simple boundary method, the size of the finished page matches the paper size defined by the ream.
 There must be an _art box_ defined that is smaller than the paper size, leaving small margins around the edges of the paper.
 Printing will be confined to the art box, allowing the printer to avoid the edges of the paper.
-The disadvantage to the simple boundary style is that there must be small blank margins around the edges of the paper, so there is no way for graphics to extend all the way to the edge of the finished page.
+The disadvantage to the simple boundary method is that there must be small blank margins around the edges of the paper, so there is no way for graphics to extend all the way to the edge of the finished page.

-In the complex boundary style, the paper size defined by the ream is larger than the desired finished page size.
+In the complex boundary method, the paper size defined by the ream is larger than the desired finished page size.
 The _bleed box_ must be smaller than the paper size of the ream, so that the printer can avoid the edges of the paper.
 The finished paper size is defined by the _trim box,_ which must be smaller than the bleed box.
 After the page is printed on the paper size defined by the ream, the page is sliced to the trim box.
 The trimmed page can therefore have graphics that extend all the way to the edge of the finished page.
 Since slicing the paper is always somewhat inaccurate, graphics on the edge of the page should extend into the bleed box, to allow for some error in trimming.

-The complex boundary style also allows for there to be a trim box but no bleed box.
+The complex boundary method also allows for there to be a trim box but no bleed box.
 This is used in cases where the page will be finished by trimming but there is no need for bleed.

+Scent allows an art box, bleed box, and trim box to be defined for each ream.
+To match the style used in PDF/X, either an art box or a trim box must be defined for each ream.
+The bleed box is optional and can be used with either the art box or the trim box.
+Art boxes and trim boxes must be contained within the page, and also within the bleed box, if the bleed box is defined.

 The _rotation_ property defines the orientation of the page.
 The idiomatic way of handling landscape orientation in PDF files is to define the page in portrait orientation and then rotate it.
 The valid rotation values are 0, 90, 180, and 270 degrees clockwise.
 Transformation objects can be used to orient display elements from landscape orientation into the rotated portrait orientation.